Tourism in Bangladesh

 Tourism in Bangladesh (Note: বাংলাদেশের পর্যটন) includes tourism to World Heritage Sites, historical monuments, resorts, beaches, picnic spots, forests, tribal people, and wildlife of various species.
 Activities for tourists include angling, water skiing, river cruising, hiking, rowing, yachting, beachgoing and sea bathing.

 In the northern part, comprising the Rangpur and Rajshahi Divisions, there are archaeological sites, including the temple city Puthia in Rajshahi; the largest and most ancient archaeological site, Mahasthangarh in Bogra; the single largest Buddhist monastery, Paharpur in Naogaon; the most ornamental terracotta Hindu temple, Kantaji Temple, and many rajbaris or palaces of old zamindars.

 In the southeastern part of the Chittagong Division, there are natural and hilly areas like the Chittagong Hill Tracts, along with sandy sea beaches.
 The most notable beach, in Cox's Bazar, is a contender for the title of the longest unbroken sandy sea beach in the world.

 In the southwestern part, mainly the Khulna Division, there is the Sundarbans, the largest mangrove forest in the world with the royal Bengal tiger and spotted deer.
 The historically and architecturally significant sixty domed mosques in Bagerhat are notable sites.
 In the northeastern part of the Sylhet division, there is a green carpet of tea plants on small hillocks.
 Natural reserved forests are great attractions.
 Migratory birds in winter are also beautiful, particularly in the haor areas.

 The Ministry of Tourism and The Civil Aviation Ministry designs national policies for developing and promoting tourism.
 The Ministry also maintains the Beautiful Bangladesh campaign.
 Bangladesh Government has formed a Tourist Police unit to protect local and foreign tourists better and look after the nature and wildlife in the tourist spots.

 Economic impact

-The World Travel and Tourism Council (WTTC) reported in 2013, that Bangladesh's travel and tourism industry directly generated 1,281,500 jobs in 2012, or 1.8% of the country's total employment, which ranked Bangladesh 102 out of 178 countries worldwide.
-A direct and indirect career in the industry totalled 2,714,500 jobs or 3.7% of the country's total employment.
-The WTTC predicted that by 2023, travel and tourism would directly generate 1,785,000 jobs and support an overall total of 3,891,000 jobs, or 4.2% of the country's total employment.
-This would represent an annual growth rate in direct jobs of 2.9%.
-Domestic spending generated 97.7% of direct travel and tourism gross domestic product (GDP) in 2012.
-Bangladesh's world ranking in 2012 for travel and tourism's direct contribution to GDP, as a percentage of GDP, was 142 out of 176.
+The World Travel and Tourism Council (WTTC) reported in 2026 that Bangladesh's travel and tourism industry directly generated 1.2% of the country's total employment in 2025, which ranked Bangladesh 164 out of 184 countries worldwide.
+A direct and indirect career in the industry totalled 3.6% of the country's total employment.
+The WTTC predicted that by 2036, travel and tourism would directly generate 1.3% of the country's total employment and support an overall total of 3.9% of the country's total employment.
+This would represent an annual growth rate of 1.9% in direct jobs.
+Domestic spending generated 96.5% of direct travel and tourism internal spending in 2025.
+Bangladesh's world ranking in 2025 for travel and tourism's direct contribution to GDP, as a percentage of GDP, was 169 out of 184.